budaminof/g20-hackathon/README.md

 ######################

-this is our first hackaton!
+This is our first hackaton!

 gearSwap app.

+DON'T FORGET TO NPM INSTALL!!!